Heaven

 With their shields refurbished, and their swords sharpened, they were prepared for the battle that was ready at any moment to begin.

 The Empire’s army had concentrated itself on the east side of the hill.
-From where the Union soldiers had stood, it looked like a moving array of silver clouds — It didn’t seem like their numbers had decreased any less here.
+From where the Union soldiers had stood, it looked like a moving array of silver clouds—it didn’t seem like their numbers had decreased any less here.

 Behind them, lay none other than the Imperial Capital itself.